sig-net/mpc/README.md

     sha256.hash(Borsh.serialize<u32>(SALT + 1) ++ Borsh.serialize<[u8]>(signature))

 This will be signed by the nodes combined Ed22519 signature.
-PK that you will use to check it should be hard coded in your validation code NOT fetched from the nodes themselves.
+MPC PK that you will use to check it should be hard coded in your validation code NOT fetched from the nodes themselves.

-If user has already used this Id Token ID to claim an account, then the response will contain the NEAR account id and the recovery public key.

-If this repeatedly fails, you should discard your oidc token and regenerate.
+If this repeatedly fails, you should discard your oidc token, generate a new one and try again.

 Registered ID Token will be added to the persistent DB on each Signing node and saved until expiration.
 Regstered Id Tokens are tied to the provided PK.

+### MPC Public Key

+    URL: /mpc_public_key
+    Request parameters: {}
+    Response: Ok {
+        mpc_pk: String,
+    } / Err{
+        msg: String
+    }

+Returns the MPC public key that is used to sign the OIDC claiming response.
+Should not be used in production environment, as the MPC PK should be hardcoded in the client.

+### User Credentials

+    URL: /user_credentials
+    Request parameters: {
+        oidc_token: String,
+        frp_signature: Signature,
+        frp_public_key: String,
+    }
+    Response: Ok {
+        public_key: String,
+    } / Err{
+        msg: String
+    }

+Returns the recovery public key associated with the provided OIDC token.
+The frp_signature you send must be an Ed22519 signature of the hash:

+    sha256.hash(Borsh.serialize<u32>(SALT + 3) ++ Borsh.serialize<[u8]>(oidc_token_hash, frp_public_key))

 ### Create New Account